launchdarkly-labs/talkin-ship-workshop-app/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Add a new feature to the product
+about: Make a change to the product
 title: "[CHANGE]"
-labels: ''
+labels: 'flags-pending,metrics-pending'
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**What problem is motivating this change?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+**What metrics do we expect will be affected by this change?
+Of those, which metric best reflects the problem described above?
+Ex.
+Performance, cost, usage, failure rate, success rate.

-**Describe the solution you'd like**
+**Describe the solution we intend to implement**
-A clear and concise description of what you want to happen.
+A clear and concise description of how new behavior will differ from old behavior.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.